adrianmcli/web3-vs-ethers/README.md

 ## Sample Dapp Contract

-Inside the `example` folder, you will find a simple Truffle project with the following Solidity contract:
+Inside the `smart-contracts` folder, you will find a simple Truffle project with the following Solidity contract:

 ```
 pragma solidity ^0.5.0;